Minchhh/llvm-Projects/LoopFusion/README.md

     • https://llvm.org/docs/LoopTerminology.html

 Similar to Scalar evolution , there are utilities to get the loop info.
-These utilities give you all the necessary information to implement the basic variant of the pass.
+These utilities gives all the necessary information to implement the basic variant of the pass.

     • https://llvm.org/doxygen/classllvm_1_1LoopInfoWrapperPass.html
     • https://llvm.org/doxygen/classllvm_1_1LoopInfo.html